Unsupervised statistical methods

 Methodological work requires rigorous and systematic benchmarking of new methods against existing methods and baselines.
 This is a crucial aspect of method development, since it provides information to users about which methods will be most appropriate for their analyses.
 Together with several research groups interested in benchmarking, I led a project to summarize our views and guidance on how best to perform different types of benchmarking studies, which we summarized in the form of a review (Weber et al. 2019).
 I have also performed several systematic benchmarks during my computational projects (Weber and Robinson 2016, Weber et al. 2019, and Weber et al. 2021).

-I am motivated to develop user-friendly software and analysis pipelines that will enable other researchers to analyze high-throughput genomics data in a reliable and reproducible manner.
-To facilitate these efforts, I have been involved in a joint project to develop a core data structure for storing and manipulating ST data in the R/Bioconductor framework (SpatialExperiment) (Righelli, Weber, Crowell et al. 2021).
-I am also leading a collaborative effort to develop an interactive online textbook demonstrating key steps in a computational analysis pipeline for ST data, including examples of R code and datasets (Orchestrating Spatially Resolved Transcriptomics Analysis with Bioconductor (OSTA)).
+I am motivated to develop user-friendly software and analysis workflows that will enable other researchers to analyze high-throughput genomics data in a reliable and reproducible manner.
+To facilitate these efforts, I have been involved in a joint project to develop a core data class for storing and manipulating SRT data within the R/Bioconductor framework (SpatialExperiment) (Righelli, Weber, Crowell et al. 2022).
+I am also leading a collaborative effort to develop an interactive online textbook demonstrating key steps in a computational analysis workflow for SRT data, including examples of R code and datasets (Orchestrating Spatially-Resolved Transcriptomics Analysis with Bioconductor (OSTA)).